 As a result of the Foundation's work, the most deserving students will get the best education regardless of their circumstances.
 We are grateful to donors and sponsors for their generosity and vision.

-The current Chairman of the Foundation is Anthony Burgess, Chief Executive Officer of Flagstaff Partners and Business and Economics Board Member.
-Business and Economics Board Members Sally Capp, Lord Mayor of Melbourne and Ben Walsh, Managing Director and CEO (Pacific) of Mercer are Co-Chairs of the Foundation Dinner Committee.
+The current Chairman of the Foundation is Anthony Burgess, Chairman of Flagstaff Partners and Business and Economics Board Member.
+Business and Economics Board Members Sally Capp, Lord Mayor of Melbourne and Ben Walsh are Co-Chairs of the Foundation Dinner Committee.

 About the Dinner